 April 2007 Monthly production hits its high point - 2.2 million pounds.

 November 2007 Constellation officials announce an end to ore mining and crushing operations, citing expensive ongoing problems.
 Total copper production for the year is about 19.7 million pounds.
 Over the next two years, workers will finish processing the already-stockpiled ore; then the mine will close down completely.

 January 2008 101 Lisbon Valley employees lose their jobs; mine staffing drops to 58.

-This article is a sidebar to this issue's feature story:
+Note: This article is a sidebar to this issue's feature story:

 Reluctant Boomtown - A copper-mining company is courting Superior, Ariz., but the former mining town – now re-inventing itself as a modest tourist haven – is unsure whether it really wants a new marriage with extractive industry.